 On February 4, 2022, the Company entered into the Investor Note, as amended from time to time, for \$450,000.
 The Investor Note has an original issuance discount of \$150,000, a maturity date of February 3, 2023, and accrues no interest.
-As of June 30, 2023, the debt discount was fully amortized.
-On February 27, 2023, the maturity date of the Investor Note was extended to May 15, 2023, in return for the payment of monthly interest of 2% on the full value, which shall accrue, and the Holder agreeing to settle the Investor Note in IPO shares.
+As of September 30, 2023, the debt discount was fully amortized.
+On February 27, 2023, the maturity date of the Investor Note was extended to May 15, 2023, in return for the payment of monthly interest of 2% on the full value, which shall accrue, and the Holder agreeing to settle the Investor Note in IPO Shares.
 On June 23, 2023, we entered into a side letter with the Holder (the "June Investor Note Side Letter"), pursuant to which the Investor Note was further amended to extend the maturity date to August 15, 2023 and we issued to the Holder 50,000 shares of Common Stock.
-On August 17, 2023, we entered into a side letter with the Holder (the "August Investor Note Side Letter"), which further extended the maturity date to September 30, 2023 and we issued to the Holder 30,000 shares of Common Stock.
-On September 24, 2023, we entered into the September Amendment to the Investor Note, which further extended the maturity date to October 10, 2023.
-On October 10, 2023, we entered into the October Investor Note Side Letter, which further extended the maturity date to November 14, 2023 and we issued to the Holder 30,000 shares of Common Stock.
+On August 17, 2023, we entered into a side letter with the Holder (the "August Investor Note Side Letter"), which extended the maturity date to September 30, 2023 and we issued to the Holder 30,000 shares of Common Stock.
+On September 24, 2023, we entered into an amendment to the Investor Note, which extended the maturity date to October 10, 2023.
+Effective October 10, 2023, we entered into a side letter with the Holder (the "October Investor Note Side Letter"), which extended the maturity date to November 14, 2023 and we issued to the Holder 30,000 shares of Common Stock.
+Effective November 13, 2023, we entered into the November Investor Note Side Letter, which further extended the maturity date to January 31, 2024 and we issued to the Holder the November Leak-Out Shares.

 On December 6, 2022, the Company and Mr. Todd Davis, one of our directors, entered into the Director Note for \$175,000.
 The Director Note has an original issuance discount of \$75,000, and matures on December 31, 2023, or, if earlier to occur, upon the closing of an underwritten offering of securities resulting in at least \$15 million in gross proceeds.
 Mr. Davis, as lender, has the right but not the obligation to subscribe to the underwritten offering by presenting the Director Note in whole or in part to purchase such securities as legal tender therefor, on a dollar-for-dollar basis based upon the offering price of such securities to the public.
 The Director Note bears no interest except in the case of certain events of default.
-As of June 30, 2023, there was an unamortized debt discount of \$35,448.
+As of September 30, 2023, there was an unamortized debt discount of \$17,784.
+On December 28, 2023, we entered into an amendment to the Director Note, which extended the maturity date to February 29, 2024.